Insourcing vs. Outsourcing: Strategy Guide for Businesses

 Outsourcing involves using the resources of an external organization to deliver a service or complete a task.

-Insourcing offers control, flexibility, enhanced communication, collaboration, and alignment with company culture and values, but it can be expensive, limit access to specialized expertise, and present potential capacity constraints.
+Insourcing offers control, better communication, and cultural alignment but can be costly, limit expertise, and face capacity challenges.

 Real-life case studies and examples show instances where companies have successfully utilized insourcing or outsourcing.